-- Remember: Only use products that are made specifically for cats.
-Toothbrushes designed for cats are smaller and have softer bristles or are made to wear over your finger, and always use a toothpaste made specifically for cats because products for humans can be toxic.
+- Remember: Only use products that are made for cats.
+Toothbrushes designed for cats are smaller and have softer bristles or are made to wear over your finger, and always use a toothpaste made for cats because products for humans can be toxic.

 - Lastly, we recommend using a water additive, such as Healthy Mouth, to help reduce plaque.

 “My vet said my cat needs to have dental work.
 What does that mean?”

 While it’s important to take care of your cat’s teeth at home, they may still need to see their vet for a cleaning from time to time, just like humans.
 At CCP, we offer dental procedures that include:

 - Oral evaluation by a veterinarian